 The HSC carton box style is the same as Regular Slotted Carton (0201) described below without the top set of flaps.

+The RSC corrugated box is a typical corrugated shipping box, which is very cost effective for the packing and shipping of the goods in most industries.
 All flaps of the carton have the equal length, and the two outer lengthwise flaps are one-half the box's width, so that they meet at the center of the box when folded.
 If the product demands a flat, smooth and even bottom surface, or the protection of two full layers corrugated board, a fill-in corrugated pad can be put between the two inner flaps.

 This is a considerably efficient style for many industries.
 There is very little production waste during the die-cutting.
 The RSC carton can be used for most products and is one of the most common box styles.
 The Corrugated RSC carton is widely used as the shipping carton in all industries due to the low costs and easy assembling.

+The OSC corrugated box is mainly used for the packing of the heavy-weight products with the better strength for protection.
 The length for all flaps are equal.
 The outer flaps overlap by one inch or more.
 The closure of the box is quite easy, usually with staples driven through the overlap area.
 This box style is usually applied when the length of the box is much greater than the width, creating a long gap between the two inner flaps.
 The sealed overlap helps to prevent the outer flaps from pulling apart.

+The FOL corrugated box provides the superior protection to the heavyweight products, like glasses, electronic gears.
 All flaps have the same length, which is equal to the width of the box.
 When set up, the outer flaps come within one inch of complete overlap.
 The carton style is especially resistant to rough handling and stacking.
 Stacked on its bottom surface, the overlapping flaps provide extra cushioning.
 Stacked on its side, the extra thickness provides added stacking strength.

 Inner and outer flaps are scored and slotted to different lengths.
 Both pairs of flaps meet at the center of the box.
 The carton is especially sturdy because both top and bottom have double the thickness of corrugated fiberboard.
 The inner flaps, with no gap, provide an even and flat base for the product inside.
 A variation of this carton is the Side Special Slotted Carton, or SSS.
 All pairs of flaps meet, but not at the center of the box.